screwage/dotfiles/README.md

 - Running `make` will use stow to create or regenerate symlinks
 - Running `make delete` will remove all of those symlinks

+GNU stow may not be included by default in some environments (like Mac).
+Make sure to install with your respective package manager prior to running `make`

 ### zsh
 - Install with apt: `apt install zsh`
 - Set to default shell with `chsh -s /use/bin/zsh`